FARHATREKAYA/Convert_Pascal_voc_xml_annotation_to_YOLO_txt_annotation/README.md

 where:
 <br>
 * `input_dir` is the directory containing the Pascal VOC XML annotation files
-* `output_dir` is the directory where the COCO TXT annotation files will be saved
+* `output_dir` is the directory where the YOLO TXT annotation files will be saved

 ## Example